Z33DD/python-takehome-2/README.md

   - Any stretch goals you attempted,
   - Anything else you want us to know about,
   - Any feedback you have on this technical challenge -- we care deeply about our hiring process here at Ethyca, and about the engineers who go through it (that's you!) -- we wholeheartedly promise any feedback will be met with a warm thankyou,
-- The assignment can be published and shared with us via any code sharing platform such as Github, Gitlab, or sent as a .zip file.
+- The assignment can be published and shared with us via any code sharing platform such as Github, Gitlab, or sent as a .zip file to the Ethyca employee who sent you this task.